 Consistent with the Holy Cross tradition of preparing students for a lifetime of learning and moral citizenship, CBL students at Holy Cross are invited to reflect upon moral and ethical questions of social responsibility while considering how to live purposefully in a manner that enables one’s unique gifts to positively contribute to society.

 CBL courses can be placement-based or project-based.
 Placement-based courses require students to do weekly service in the community throughout the semester.
 Project-based courses typically involve conducting research, serving as a consultant, or providing short-term service to a community-based organization.

 The Donelan Office of Community Based Learning helps students make connections between their courses and community sites thanks to a generous endowment established by Joseph P. Donelan II '72.

-88% of students said that CBL was valuable for their intellectual and personal growth.
+87% of students said that CBL was valuable for their personal growth.

-100% of faculty said that CBL increased students' engagement in the course.*
+92% of faculty said that CBL increased students' inerest in the subject matter.*

 How can the Donelan Office assist you?

 The Donelan Office may be able to connect you with student volunteers and/or faculty expertise to support your agency’s mission.
 We seek to build and sustain reciprocal learning partnerships with community-based organizations grounded in the mutual exchange of knowledge and resources.

 If you are interested in hosting Holy Cross students at your agency or learning more about partnering with Holy Cross on a collaborative research project, please contact Carrie Graham at 508-793-3007.